Mintbase/Grants-Program/applications/Libra.md

 - **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**
 Libra's target audience is sellers/buyers who want a safer, faster, more straightforward solution for online payment using cryptocurrencies.
 Through Resolvers Network, Libra also brings new jobs and a new way to earn income by solving disputes.
 - **What need(s) does your project meet?** Libra provides a safe mechanism for both buyers and sellers to transact online
-- **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?** As far as we know, Libra, with its unique LRP protocol and Resolvers network, is the first project designed to solve real-world eCommerce transactions.
+- **Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?** As far as we know, Libra, with its unique LRP protocol and Resolvers network, is the first project designed to solve real-world eCommerce transactions.
 There are no similar projects in the ecosystem yet.

 ## Team :busts_in_silhouette: